 First, you must be a “seaman.”
 A seaman is a (male or female) worker with duties that contribute to the function of a vessel in navigation or accomplishment of its mission and the worker’s connection to the vessel must be substantial.
 For example, you would likely be considered a seaman if you were employed aboard an oil tanker by the shipowner to maintain and repair the ship’s propulsion for weeks at a time.
 However, if you were the employee of an electronics firm that was contracted by the ship’s owner to tune the ship’s radar while the ship was in port you would not necessarily be considered a seaman.

 Next, you must have a connection to a “vessel.”
 A vessel is any watercraft or other contrivance used, or capable of being used, as a means of transportation on water.
 For example, a floating casino that is permanently secured to the shore will not be considered a vessel for Jones Act purposes.

 Finally, your injury must have been caused, at least in part, by your employer’s negligence.

 Recovering damages via the Jones Act is a likely possibility for any maritime worker, fisherman, or seamen working out of Louisiana’s coasts.
 You might only qualify for maintenance and cure payments, or you might be eligible for more in light of an employer’s or ship owner’s negligence.
 In fact, the federal worker’s compensation program for seamen (the Longshore and Harbor Workers’ Compensation Act) often results in greater benefits for injured maritime workers than land-based workers.
-A conversation with an experienced maritime attorney who can evaluate your case and discuss your rights by exploring all legal options available to you.
-To find out whether the Jones Act could help you, call (225) 928-8800 or sign up online for a free consultation at Murphy Law Firm.
+Talk with an experienced maritime attorney who can evaluate your case and discuss your rights by exploring all legal options available to you.
+To find out whether the Jones Act could help you, call (225) 928-8800 or contact us online for a free consultation at Murphy Law Firm.